karasq/MioMenuQ/README.md

 2. *Update your default software to the newest version through MioMore Desktop.
 3. *Make a backup of your device through MioMore Desktop.
 4. Copy `Menu` folder to `Program Files\` direcotry on your device.
-5. Copy file `Program File\Navman\appstartupsec.ini` to `Program File\Navman\appstartupsec.bak.ini` on your device.
+5. Copy file `Program Files\Navman\appstartupsec.ini` to `Program Files\Navman\appstartupsec.bak.ini` on your device.
-6. Append following lines to `Program File\Navman\appstartupsec.ini` on your device:
+6. Append following lines to `Program Files\Navman\appstartupsec.ini` on your device:
    ```ini
 [Process9]
 RelativePath=FALSE